 You are a representative of Willamette University.
 Be aware of what you are expected to know and what you agree to as a WU participant.
 This includes circumstances for being dismissed or withdrawn from a program, and how to withdraw.

 Review your program's cost information on the Willamette Sponsored Programs Cost Matrix.

-- Please note the "explanation of costs" on the first page before looking for information about your program.
+- First page: Note the "explanation of costs" before looking for information about your program.

 - Actual verified amounts will be given to students in their predeparture process.